hamman3223/hamman3223/README.md

-<h3 align="center">An ungraduated CyberSec student at Federal State Budget-Financed Educational Institution of Higher Education The Bonch-Bruevich Saint Petersburg State University of Telecommunication</h3>
+<h3 align="left">An ungraduated CyberSec student at Federal State Budget-Financed Educational Institution of Higher Education The Bonch-Bruevich Saint Petersburg State University of Telecommunication</h3>